 Mail and newspapers are piling up, unopened.

 Naps during the day become more frequent.

 Sit at eye level with them and speak gently.
 Share your concerns (one concern at a time so as to not overwhelm them), and then listen to their response… Let them just talk...
 Without interrupting them.
 Don’t be surprised if, when you share your concerns, they deny any problems, or they tell you that it's no big deal and they'll do better.
 It's unlikely that they will reveal to you right away that they just didn’t want to tell you, worry you, or be a burden.

 When you bring up an issue that concerns you, even earnestly, also prepare for it to become an argument.
 This is often a very normal response for both the parent and child and the two of you are not unique in this occurrence.
 If it escalates to an argument, back out of the conversation and approach it again at a later time.

 Develop a plan

 Planning ahead is hard because you never know how needs might change.
 Think about the kinds of help that might be wanted or needed in the future.

-Talk with your loved one's health care provider about how their particular health problems could make it hard for them to get around or take care themselves.
+Talk with your loved one's healthcare provider about how their particular health problems could make it hard for them to get around or take care of themselves.

 The goal is to come up with a plan that works for everyone, especially your loved one.